webmeier/learnjs/outlines/outline8.md

     5. 🛠 building a same-page-scroll link
     6. 🛠 building an infinite-scrolling page
     7. 🛠 building a scrollspy
-14. Dealing with Dates
+14. Dates and timeouts
+    1. Timeouts
+    2. Intervals
-    1. The Date Object
+    3. The Date Object
         1. Getting Day
         2. Getting Month
         3. Getting Year